audrbar/ml-sports/README.md

 TF-IDF and SNN with TF-IDF performed best, both achieving 94.12% accuracy, demonstrating that traditional models can be competitive with deep learning when using appropriate feature engineering.
 However, DistilBERT (RNN) showed lower accuracy (87.45%), suggesting that fine-tuning on this dataset might improve performance.
-#### Challenges and Solutions
-- `Data Imbalance`: Some categories had fewer samples, affecting training balance.
-This was addressed by applying category filtering and sampling to ensure a more uniform class distribution.
-- `Model Convergence Issues`: The lbfgs solver in Logistic Regression faced convergence warnings, which were mitigated by scaling data and increasing max iterations.
-- `Computational Constraints`: Deep learning models, particularly DistilBERT, had large model sizes (267.6 MB) and longer inference times.
-Optimizations such as reducing sequence length and batch size helped improve efficiency.
-- `Deprecation Warnings in Pandas`: Deprecated behavior in groupby().apply() was updated using group_keys=False and include_groups=False.
 ## Usage
 1. Clone the Repository
     ```